Canadian Arctic Rift System: Faults

-The Kaltag Fault is a northeast trending structure that extends along the continental margin northwest of the Queen Elizabeth Islands.
+The Kaltag Fault is a northeast trending structure extending along the continental margin northwest of the Queen Elizabeth Islands.
 It forms a boundary between the Canadian Arctic Rift System and other rifted structures to the northwest.
 The Kaltag acted as a transform fault with intermittent pulses of both extension and strike-slip displacement during three time intervals.
 Tectonism during the first time interval from Carboniferous to Permian was coeval with an early stage of the Boreal Rifting Episode.
 This was followed by a second time interval of tectonism from the latest Cretaceous to early Tertiary when the Boreal Rifting Episode was active and the Eurekan Rifting Episode was in an early stage of development.
-A third and final time interval of tectonism during the Miocene or Pliocene coincided with the final phase of the Eurekan Rifting Episode, during which time the Kaltag Fault was the northwestern boundary of the Queen Elizabeth Islands Subplate.
+A third and final time interval of tectonism during the Miocene or Pliocene coincided with the final phase of the Eurekan Rifting Episode, during which the Kaltag Fault was the northwestern boundary of the Queen Elizabeth Islands Subplate.

 Trending along the north side of Lancaster Sound is a major steeply dipping normal fault called the Parry Channel Fault.
 As much as 8 km of vertical displacement took place along this fault during the Eurekan Rifting Episode.
 The Northern Baffin and Admiralty faults trend along the south side of Lancaster Sound, the former of which is dominant.
 It extends from Admiralty Inlet in the west then trends eastward along the north coasts of Baffin and Bylot islands to Baffin Bay where it possibly connects with other rift structures.

 The Prince Regent Fault is a major fault that trends along the east coast of Somerset Island.
 It forms the southwestern boundary of the Lancaster Aulacogen and is west of the inferred Brodeur Peninsula Fault, which presumably trends along the northwest coast of Baffin Island's Brodeur Peninsula.
 The main evidence of the Prince Regent Fault is the straightness of Somerset Island's east coast, but the southern end of this fault also connects with a lineament that is a known fault on land.